kdsuneraavinash/ballerina-shell/shell/README.md

 #### Expression Kind

 These are expressions that are executable but returns a value which should be immediately displayed.
 If the statement contained multiple expressions, only the final expression value will be given.

+Service expressions are rejected because they have a side effect of starting a server.

 ## Annex